col83/scripts/linux/guides-tips/network/boredom/hashcat-guide_wip.md

 ## windows
 only if u have USB adapter
-not e.g Intel Wifi Card or something. because on windows, monitor mode pain in the ass but you can still decrypt hashes on Windows. the procedure will be described later
+not e.g Intel Wifi Card or something. because on windows, monitor mode (on non usb hardware) - pain in the ass but you can still decrypt hashes on Windows. the procedure will be described later

 ## preparations